-To achieve their highest potential, students need technology that meets their every need — especially if they can’t go to a classroom.
-As more and more tasks demand their time, the best student Chromebooks can handle the challenge.
-They’re lightweight and able to run advanced programs like most laptops, making them a solid choice as a laptop for college students.
+Students require technology that meets their every need whether they’re in class or working remotely from home.
+As more and more tasks demand their time, the best student Chromebooks can definitely rise to the challenge.
+They’re lightweight, sometimes light on the wallet, and even support Android and Linux, making them a solid choice for college students.

-Theis our current top pick for the best student Chromebook, rising above the competition for its overall success in all our tests.
+Theis our current top pick for the best Chromebook for students, rising above the competition for its overall success in all our tests.
 Check out the other highlights of this great Chromebook for students and others.

 The best Chromebooks for students at a glance:

 - Best Chromebook for students: Asus Chromebook Flip C214

 - Runner-up Chromebook for students: Google Pixelbook Go